-Jason has experience of multi-track, fast-track and small claims track cases.
-Jason has regular court appearances and has acted on cases in the County Court and High Court.
-Outside of court, Jason has experience advising in conference, by telephone and provides written advice.
+Jason has a broad business and property practice with experience of high-value multi-track cases.
+Jason has regular court appearances and frequently acts as sole counsel in the High Court and County Court.
+Outside of court, Jason has experience advising in conference, advising by telephone, drafting statements of case and provides written advice.

 Recent instructions in property law have included,